 Coordinator Donald Cardinal Chapman University This new SIG is exploring and advocating for inclusive education and for collaboration between general educators and special educators.

-Chair Melissa Meetze-Hall Riverside County Office of Education Provides an avenue for continuing exploration of the work of BTSA programs and the role of induction in the California teacher education continuum and the relationship and integration of these efforts with preservice teacher education.
+Chair Melissa Meetze-Hall Riverside County Office of Education Provides an avenue for continuing exploration of the work and role of induction in the California teacher education continuum and the relationships and integration of these efforts with preservice teacher education.

 Coordinator Jose Lalas University of Redlands Offers opportunities for coordinators of credential programs at colleges and universities across California to exchange information, discuss issues, and develop coordinated plans.